davyie/spring_multimodule/docs/Java.md

 # Java

+## JVM
+What is classpath?
+- This is a parameter in JVM or compiler that specifies the location of user-defined classes and packages.
+It is either set on command line or through environment variable.

 ## Access modifiers
 What is the difference between protected and private?
 - `private` modifier allow code declared in the same class to access. `protected` code in the same class or the derived classes can access this variable.